pb8294/pb8294.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second year PhD student in Computing and Information Sciences at Golisano College of Computing and Information Sciences, Rochester Institute of Technology.
-I am a Graduate Research Assistant under the supervision of <a href="https://pht180.rit.edu/cblwang/">Prof. Linwei Wang</a>.
-My research interest are in Bayesian active learning and its use for uncertainty quantification in multiscale multiphysics models.
+I am a third year PhD student in Computing and Information Sciences at Golisano College of Computing and Information Sciences, Rochester Institute of Technology.
+I am a Graduate Research Assistant under the supervision of [**Dr. Linwei Wang**](https://pht180.rit.edu/cblwang).

+**Research Area**\
+My research is in Bayesian Active Learning and its use for Uncertainty Quantification in multiscale multiphysics models.